Your cart is currently empty!

 A word of caution – don’t assume that C1D2 applies because the paint booth is not used ‘all the time’.
 When in use, the conditions of C1D1 exist, and that should be the way you approach this decision

-Do You Have Intrinsically Safe LED Spray Booth Lights?
+Do You Have Intrinsically Safe LED Paint Shop Lighting?

-Intrinsically safe lights are very small battery powered lights, like flashlights.
-Both intrinsically safe lights and explosion proof lights designed to meet one common goal.
-Never cause a dangerous environment in which they operate to explode.
+Intrinsically safe lights are typically very small battery-powered lights, like flashlights.
+Both intrinsically safe lights and explosion-proof lights are designed to meet one common goal – to not create an explosion from a failure inside the light to escape to the dangerous environment they operate in.

 Do the Fixtures Have Glass or Plastic Lenses?